VirtualMetric/virtualmetric-docs/docs/usr/index.md

 Make sure you allow the program to run in **Windows Firewall**.
 :::

+---

 ## Release

 The current release of both programs is **10.0.0**.

+---

+## Disclaimer

+NO WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, IS MADE IN RELATION TO THE CONTENTS OF THIS DOCUMENT REGARDING ITS USE, INCLUDING BUT NOT LIMITED TO AVAILABILITY, ACCURACY, RELIABILITY, NON-INFRINGEMENT, MERCHANTABILITY, OR FITNESS FOR A PURPOSE.
+IN NO EVENT SHALL **VirtualMetric B.V.** BE LIABLE FOR ANY DAMAGES, INCLUDING BUT NOT LIMITED TO DIRECT, INDIRECT, INCIDENTAL, OR CONSEQUENTIAL DAMAGES, OR DUE TO BUSINESS INTERRUPTION, OR ANY LOSS OF PROFIT, REVENUE, BUSINESS OPPORTUNITY, OR DATA THAT MAY ARISE FROM THE USE OF THE INFORMATION HEREIN.

+---

+**VirtualMetic Generator** and **VirtualMetric Director** are registered trademarks of **VirtualMetric B.V.** Other products mentioned in this document may be trademarks of their respective owners.

+This document is subject to change without prior notice.